New Grants and Payment Management Systems Now Available

 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
 For purposes of assessing whether an application meets basic minimum requirements and should proceed to further consideration, OJP screens applications for compliance with those requirements.
 Although specific requirements may vary, a list of common requirements applicable to all solicitations for funding under OJP programs may be viewed in Section E. Application Review Information of the solicitation.

-All final award decisions will be made by the Assistant Attorney General, (the OJJDP Administrator will make final award decisions over the research awards), who may take into account not only peer review ratings, but also other factors as indicated in Section E. Application Review Information of the solicitation.
+All final award decisions will be made by the Assistant Attorney General who may take into account not only peer review ratings, but also other factors as indicated in Section E. Application Review Information of the solicitation.

 To prevent compromising the integrity of the competitive review process, OJJDP will not discuss details regarding the status of your applications until all awards have been made to grant recipients.
 It is anticipated that awards for this fiscal year will be made no later than September 30.

-Both the point of contact and the authorizing official listed on the grant application will receive an e-mail award notification, which will provide further information on procedures for receiving funds.
-Applicants receiving an award this fiscal year will be notified by September 30.
+Both the point of contact and the authorizing official listed on the grant application will receive an e-mail notifying them the award was made, and provide further information on procedures for receiving funds.
+Applicants receiving an award this fiscal year will normally be notified by September 30.

-If you are awarded funding, you will be required to submit several reports and other documentation.
-Please refer to the solicitation, Section F. Federal Award Administration Information, General Information About Post-Federal Award Reporting Requirements for additional information.
+To learn about reporting requirements, refer to the solicitation, Section F. Federal Award Administration Information, General Information About Post-Federal Award Reporting Requirements.

-To find information on grants OJP has awarded in previous years, visit the OJP Award Data web page.
+To find information on funding OJJDP has awarded in previous years, visit the List of Funded Projects webpage.